siddk/kindling/README.md

 # If you've already initialized a github repo with same name, and want to replace contents (run from root of github repo)
 cookiecutter gh:siddk/kindling -o ../ -f
 ```

-## Cookiecutter Repository Structure

-High-level overview of repository file-tree (expand on this as you build out your project).
-Feel free to restructure,
-but this is what the template comes loaded with.

-+ `conf` - Hydra structured configurations (`.py`) for various runs (used in lieu of `argparse` or `typed-argument-parser`)
-+ `environments` - Serialized Conda Environments for both CPU and GPU (CUDA 11.0).
-Other architectures/CUDA toolkit
-environments can be added here as necessary.
-+ `src/` - Source Code - has all utilities for preprocessing, Lightning Model definitions, utilities.
-    + `preprocessing/` - Preprocessing Code (fill in details for specific project).
-    + `models/` - PyTorch Modules (fill in details for specific project).
-+ `tests/` - Tests - Please test your code... just, please (more details to come).
-+ `train.py` - Top-Level (main) entry point to repository, for training and evaluating models.
-Can define additional
-top-level scripts as necessary.
-+ `Makefile` - Top-level Makefile (by default, supports `conda` serialization, and linting).
-Expand to your needs.
-+ `.flake8` - Flake8 Configuration File (Sane Defaults).
-+ `.pre-commit-config.yaml` - Pre-Commit Configuration File (Sane Defaults).
-+ `pyproject.toml` - Black and isort Configuration File (Sane Defaults).
-+ `ARCHITECTURE.md` - Write up of repository architecture/design choices, how to extend and re-work for different
-applications.
-+ `CONTRIBUTING.md` - Detailed instructions for contributing to the repository, in furtherance of the default
-instructions above.
-+ `README.md` - Details for setting up / loading serialized Conda environments & intro to the repo.
-+ `LICENSE` - By default, research code is made available under the GPLv3 License.
-Change as you see fit, but think
-deeply about why!